wordofwarning/wordofwarning.org/current/2019-autumnwinter/index.md

 >*…a strand of alternative and fledgling work that has only recently got a new lease of life via Word of Warning and Emergency.*<br><a href="http://www.creativetourist.com/articles/theatre/manchester/manchester-theatre-lyn-gardner-on-a-city-reaching-beyond-the-theatrical-peaks" target="_blank">Creative Tourist on Manchester theatre (November 2014)</a>

-We take live work very seriously — but we don't take ourselves seriously at all.
-Over the past 7½ years we've shown funny, thought-provoking, beautiful work by the likes of Amy Bell, Richard DeDomenici, Will Dickie, Katy Dye, Nic Green, Stacy Makishi, Kim Noble, Deborah Pearson, Darren Pritchard + Proto-type Theater amongst others.
-We've also created bonkers all ages live art ([Haphazard](http://haphazardmcr.org)), hosted [Hunt & Darton's pop-up art-café](/archive/2015-spring/h&d), unleashed bizarre behaviour upon Manchester's city centre ([Hazard](http://hazardmcr.org)), and created performance festivals in blocks of flats ([Domestic](http://domesticmcr.org)).
+We take live work very seriously — but we don't take ourselves seriously at all.<br>Over the past 7½ years we've shown funny, thought-provoking, beautiful work by the likes of Amy Bell, Richard DeDomenici, Will Dickie, Katy Dye, Nic Green, Stacy Makishi, Kim Noble, Deborah Pearson, Darren Pritchard + Proto-type Theater, amongst others.<br>We've also created bonkers all ages live art ([Haphazard](http://haphazardmcr.org)), hosted [Hunt & Darton's pop-up art-café](/archive/2015-spring/h&d), unleashed bizarre behaviour upon Manchester's city centre ([Hazard](http://hazardmcr.org)), and created performance festivals in blocks of flats ([Domestic](http://domesticmcr.org)).

 >*Curated by the ever-impressive Word Of Warning…*<br><a href="http://www.theguardian.com/stage/2013/nov/02/this-weeks-theatre" target="_blank">The Guardian's Lyn Gardner, on Domestic (November 2013)</a>

 #### Who's it for?
 Anyone looking for a different night (or day) out.
-We don't want to put you off by talking labels — yes there'll be theatre, live art, dance — the aim is to be anything but elitist or po-faced.
-So if you like comedy, music, gaming or just a friendly, stimulating evening — there'll be something you might want to take a chance on.
+We don't want to put you off by talking labels — yes there'll be theatre, live art, dance, performance — the aim is to be anything but elitist or po-faced.
+So if you like comedy, music, gaming, or just a friendly, stimulating evening — there'll be something you might want to take a chance on.

 #### What our audiences have said about the work
 >• *Astonishing.
 Like nothing else.
 Transformative, immersive, moving.*<br>• *Brave, dark, humerous, intimate, intense.*<br>• *Heartwarming, funny + engaging.*<br>• *Strangely mesmeric.
 A unique experience.*<br>• *Very enjoyable — felt accessible and thus enjoyable to all.*<br>• *You programme wonderful, daring performances that I have never been disappointed by.*